zijunmei/Software_Assurance/Code_Review.md

 Answer Following question(*Required*):
 - What challenges did you expect before starting code review?
 - How did your code review strategy attempt to address the anticipated challenges?
-#### CWE checklist ---> everyone to describe the CWEs assigned to each one of us found during the scan (We don't have CSRF or XSS CWEs.
-Zijun if you have any from your scan then add it)

 ### 1.2 Automated Scanning  (2 sections to be completed by Mustapha and Zijun)
 Document findings from automated code scanning (if available).
 Include links to tool outputs.
 2 sections